A Response to Gay-Affirming Christians

 However, if a person's view of homosexuality change after meeting a gay person, then how deep were those previous convictions?
 As author Tim Keller notes, "When I see people discarding their older beliefs that homosexuality is sinful after engaging with loving, wise gay people, I'm inclined to agree that those earlier views were likely defective.
 In fact, they must have been essentially a form of bigotry."
 I can't help but agree with this assessment.

 6) You Can't Ignore the Testimony of Church History

 For virtually all of church history, Christians always believed homosexuality is sinful.
 You can't deny this fact.
 Not only that, but every branch of Christianity held this belief.
 Catholic.
 East Orthodox.
 Protestant.
-They pretty much disagree on everything - but they're all in agreement here.
+They pretty much disagreed on everything - but they're all in agreement here.
 To say the church has gotten it wrong for the past 2,000 years takes, quite frankly, a lot of arrogance.

 In fact, most of the churches today still believe homosexual behavior is sinful.
-We must realize that the gay-Christian movement is strictly a modern Western movement.
+We must realize that the gay-Christian movement is strictly a modern Western phenomenon.
 To quote Allberry again, "[T]he one place where this is being pushed is in the Western church at the precise moment our culture is making this a defining issue.
 This should give us enormous pause."

 So while Christians shouldn't be shackled by tradition, we also shouldn't be so quick to dismiss them - esp. one held so consistently for centuries.

 7) What About the Cost of Following Jesus?